 The last few years I’ve noticed a trend.
 My students are increasingly hotmesses.
 By this I mean you guys are stressed out in ways that simply were not true for previous generations.
 The consequences of this is clear in the mental health research.
 Teens today have higher rates of mental illness, including depression.
 They are also more likely to contemplate, attempt and successfully complete suicide at higher rates than we’ve seen in about thirty years.

 You may be saying, ‘so what?
-I’m don’t have depression and I’m not contemplating suicide.’
+I don’t have depression and I’m not contemplating suicide.’
 Well, here’s the thing.
 Stress also impacts your ability to learn.
 It impacts your relationships.
 It decreases the overall satisfaction that you may have in life.
 Stress is a very destructive human phenomenon.

 Let’s put it this way.
 What is stress for?

-activates immediate processes in your brain.
+Being under stress activates immediate processes in your brain.
 Specifically, the hypothalamus.
 When the hypothalamus registers something as stressful it does two things.
 It sends a signal to the pituitary gland, which produces a hormone called cortisol into the body.
 Cortisol sends signals to the liver to release stored sugars, and signals the immune system to slow down in order to keep inflammation from possible injuries down.

 Secondly, the hypothalamus sends a signal to your adrenal medulla to release more adrenaline.
 Adrenaline increases your blood pressure and heart rate while it slows down your digestion.
 So what’s happening is, your body is preparing for fight or flight by shutting down bodily processes that are not immediately necessary, like digestion, or possibly disabling, like immune response (imagine swelling up when you are trying to fight for your life or run away from something) as well as accelerating those things are needed, like heart rate, quick energy and heightened senses.

 This system works pretty well when the goal is to deal with a saber toothed tiger.
 You see the tiger, the hypothalamus does its thing.
 You either have the energy to run away, in which case the stressor is short term.
 Perhaps you fight and manage to kill the tiger, but you’ll have to do that quick, hence a short term stressor.
 Final option, you die, and you and your hypothalamus are lunch for a saber toothed tiger.
 No matter what, the stressor is short term.
-One the hypothalamus figures out that the tiger is dealt with, it sends the necessary signals to stop producing cortisol and adrenaline.
+Once the hypothalamus figures out that the tiger is dealt with, it sends the necessary signals to stop producing cortisol and adrenaline.
 Your immune system kicks back in.
 You get hungry and your sugar levels return to normal.

 However, think about what happens when you are constantly stressed.
 Your body responds as if you are always around a saber toothed tiger.
-So you have reduced immune responses–you are more likely to get sick, and when you do get sick you are more likely to stay sick for a longer period.
+So you have reduced immune responses–you are more likely to get sick.
+When you get sick you are more likely to stay sick for a longer period.
 Your diet is screwed up.
 You crave sugar and other stimulants, but your digestive system has slowed down, which means weight gain.
 Also, all of this energy is dedicated to reactive responses rather than to thinking.
 Your brain literally slows down, with decreased sugars for brain function and increased myelin, you increase the possibility of mental illness, fatigue, reduced memory and reasoning function.
 You don’t want to think too much when dealing with a saber toothed tiger, but for everything else, thinking is pretty important.

 But I can’t help it, Mr. Andoscia.
 There’s just so much to stress about.